Rigid vs. Flexible vs. Foldable: Choosing the Right Solar Panel for Your Van

 • High Profile: They add noticeable height to your van roof.

 Best Use: Permanent roof installs on flat surfaces where you want maximum power output and longevity.
+Requires permanent mounting brackets and roof penetrations, so this is best for committed van lifers.

 3. Flexible Solar Panels: The Stealth Option